da380/mfemElasticity/README.md

 # mfemElasticity

 This library contains extensions to the mfem library associated with the solution of elastic and viscoelastic problems.
-The particular focus is on geophysical applications.

 # Installation